top of page

 brenbloo.png

+No, our products are not certified organic.
 In order to be certified organic, a dairy farmer must waive the right to treat a sick cow with antibiotics.
-A Snowville Creamery cow with an infection, such as mastitis, can be treated with antibiotics, but her milk is not used until it tests negative for any antibiotics.
-In addition, an organic feed can be...
+A non-organic dairy cow with an infection, such as mastitis, can be treated with antibiotics, but her milk is not used until it tests negative for any antibiotics.
+We believe that local dairy farmers who practice exemplary dairying methods provide a wonderful alternative to Certified Organic milk.

 bottom of page